5 Tips for Winning Back Lost Customers

 Just like any marketing campaign, winning back lapsed customers requires a strategy.
 You will use different language, calls to action, and incentives than you will for prospecting or customer retention.
 The best approach is to design a campaign specifically for this audience.

-Here are 5 tips for re-engaging lapsed customers:
+Here are 5 tips for re-engaging lapsed customers:1.
+Have a plan.

 Do you know what these customers have shopped for in the past?
 If so, personalize the mailer with images of products you know they’ve purchased before.
-Remind them what they love (and miss) about shopping with you.
+Remind them what they love (and miss) about shopping with you.4.
+Test your offers.

 Email marketing can be powerful, but once someone has already lapsed, they aren’t likely to open your emails anymore.
 Direct mail goes straight to their mailbox, where 77% of U.S. consumers sort their mail immediately.
 Direct mail tends to be more effective in reaching lapsed customers than email.